Designing biomes to create memorable adventures Assassin's Creed Valhalla

 "Combining those two maps gave us our real biomes (above): summer lush, summer dry, autumn lush, autumn dry and so on.
 That allowed the research to push further in terms of clearly separating the mood between some biomes."

-It's interesting to hear Ubisoft wax lyrical about the benefits of static biomes within the context of a massive open world, and as someone who's sunk a fair few hours into Valhalla, it'd be fair to say the studio hit the nail on the head this time around.
+It's interesting to hear Ubisoft wax lyrical about the benefits of static biomes within the context of a massive open world.
 Want more game dev lessons from GDC 2021?
-Click here to access even more tips, pointers, and tidbits from the conference.
+Click here to access additional tips, pointers, and tidbits from the conference.